Community Consolidated School District 62 is proud to announce it was the recipient of funds that will go directly to support future technology needs.

 The district received a check in the amount of $1,085,018 for its recent upcycling of the district’s older Apple technology from Diamond Assets, a trusted Apple technology sustainability partner.
 The funds will be reinvested in future technology needs to help ensure that students, teachers, and staff of District 62 remain with the highest-quality technology going forward.

 In November 2021, Diamond Assets purchased more than 6,400 Apple products from District 62.
-Based on the number and condition of the technology products, the District earned more than $1 million which will be reinvested in new technology.
+Based on the number and condition of the technology products, the District earned more than one million dollars which will be reinvested in new technology.

 Diamond Assets works with school districts, higher education institutions, businesses, and government agencies to buyback their older technology and provide them with a long-term technology game plan to reinvest those funds into new technology.